 3. Kilgrave is dead, but his presence is still felt

 Sure, it seems odd to clarify the death of a character whose neck was clearly snapped, but in the realm of comic books, death is rarely permanent.
-Regardless, Rosenberg went out of her way to close the door on that possibility at the Television Critics Association press tour, noting how “the show is about Jessica Jones; the story is about Jessica’s arc.”
+Regardless, Rosenberg went out of her way to close the door on that possibility at the aforementioned press tour, noting how “the show is about Jessica Jones; the story is about Jessica’s arc.”

 Rosenberg also clarified, “As always, our show is very much about Jessica and her internal life and her struggle, and he’s such a part of her construction and her dilemma.
 I think just having him come back and be that mirror again is really important.”